qgis/QGIS-Enhancement-Proposals/qep-14-authentication-system.rst

    .. _CryptoPP: http://www.cryptopp.com/
    .. _build on Windows: http://www.codeproject.com/Articles/16388/Compiling-and-Integrating-Crypto-into-the-Microsof

-3. ``QgsAuthConfigBase``, ``QgsAuthConfig*`` [core/qgsauthenticationconfig.h]
+3. ``QgsAuthMethodConfig*`` [src/core/auth/qgsauthmethodconfig.h]

-   - Base and subclasses for representing auth configs
+   - Class representing auth method configs
-   - Has public properties that can generally be queried without requiring the user to input the master password
+   - Has public properties that can generally be queried *without* requiring the user to input the master password
    - Has sensitive properties that become semi-public once the master password is set/verified and the config has been retrieved and decrypted from the